RISC-KC/basic_rv32s/guidelines/development_log.md

 I’m debugging by viewing waveforms in iverilog simulation vcd.
 I was working as dirty files; that made the logic harder to guarantee, so I downloaded the source at commit 31344d (Synchronous Exception Detector implementation point) and am redoing from there.

-The loop flow is like this…
+The loop flow is like this...

 ```
 PC 380: addi a0, sp, 64